Frequently Asked Questions

 I'm focused on making Charity Record as good as ItsDeductible first, then making it better over time.
 The plan is to launch with core features working well, then add improvements based on what you need.
 Here's the rough roadmap:

-Full import support, core features from ItsDeductible, TXF export for TurboTax Desktop and H&R Block Desktop, plus improvements over ItsDeductible: entering multiple conditions and quantities for the same item at once and auto-saving item donations.
+Full import support, core features from ItsDeductible, TXF export for TurboTax Desktop and H&R Block Desktop (note TXF has limitations as an older format), plus improvements over ItsDeductible: individual donation reports (export or print any donation as PDF, HTML, or CSV), tracking 2026 donations, entering multiple conditions and quantities for the same item at once, and auto-saving item donations.

 Later in 2026